List of England Twenty20 International cricket records: Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.
-The top bowler with the best T20I career strike rate is Sandeep Lamichhane of Nepal with a strike rate of 11.7 balls per wicket.
-Mark Wood has the lowest strike rate among England bowlers.
+The bowler with the best T20I career strike rate (minimum 25 wickets taken) is Romania's Irfan Ringku, with a strike rate of 10.8 balls per wicket.
+Jamie Overton has the lowest strike rate among England bowlers.